R3BROOT

 Clustering is the process of grouping Objects together by a specified condition.

-of what can be called handshake-chain clustering, where a cluster is finished if all of the Digis in it have no neighbor that is not in the cluster.
+The task R3BNeulandClusterFinder uses the implementation in Neuland::ClusteringEngine of what can be called handshake-chain clustering, where a cluster is finished if all of the Digis in it have no neighbor that is not in the cluster.

-The task takes the TClonesArray NeulandHits(R3BNeulandHit
+The task takes the TClonesArray NeulandHits(R3BNeulandHit) and fills TClonesArray NeulandClusters(R3BNeulandCluster).

-Control histograms are located to R3BNeulandClusterMon
+Control histograms are located to R3BNeulandClusterMon.

 The implementation is a template, thus any type of object can be clustered together.
 For this example, integers are used.
 Starting point is an unsorted vector of integers and the clustering condition is a difference of 1 or less.
 For the clustering process, several iterators referencing certain points in the vector are needed: